Noisy Simon Period Finding: Practical Error Handling for Simon's Algorithm

 \section{Practical Error Handling for Simon's Algorithm}

 In this section, we compare the practical runtimes needed to find periods $\vec s$ with the smoothed experimental data from our \IBMQ\ quantum measurements (see \cref{fig:simon_smooth_experiment}) with purely classical period finding.
-Our goal is to work towards quantum advantage in practice on noisy intermediate-scale devices such as \IBMQ .
-Although we observed in the previous section that {\em asymptotically} we obtain quantum advantage even for large error rates $\tau< \frac 1 2$, it remains to determine the break-even point.

 Notice that our LPN-solvers incur some polynomial overhead, which makes them for very small $n$ as on \IBMQ\ inferior to purely classical period finding.
 Moreover, we would like to stress the experimental result of \cref{sec:ibmq} that \IBMQ's error rate $\tau(n)$ is a function increasing in $n$.
-So even if asymptotically LPN-solvers outperform classical period finding, a fast convergence of $\tau(n)$ towards $\frac 12$ might prevent practical quantum advantage.
+So even if asymptotically LPN-solvers outperform classical period finding, a fast convergence of $\tau(n)$ towards $\frac 12$ prevents practical quantum advantage.

-However, our following experiments give some indication that quantum advantage might be possible in practice even for medium-sized $n$, let us say roughly around $n=50$.
-To this end, we provide implementations for classical period finding and LSN-solving of our \IBMQ\ data.